The books published most recently are listed first.

 ‘Why are biographies only written about famous people?

 He wanted to publish a book of twenty-five stories of unknown people with varying disabilities or disorders.
 John commenced a book project with the name ‘MY disABILITIES’, as it was better to focus on abilities, instead of disabilities.

 He used his team leadership and project management skills to benefit PWD (people with disabilities).

 |Tabor College in Adelaide has annually published a book with stories of living as a Christian for a few years now.
 John contributed a chapter to the book 'The Swimmer and other stories of life'.

 |John contributed to the book' Papa's shoes and other stories of life'.

 |John contributed to the book 'Three Dummies in a Dinghy: and other Stories of Life'.

 Alive and not Kicking

-Writing his memoir is an ongoing process, and the new goal is to publish on the twelfth anniversary of the accident – The 11th of September 2021.
+Writing his memoir is an ongoing process, and the new goal is to publish it in late 2023.

 Visit the book website here.